vinivendra/Gryphon/collections.md

 let myNativeArray: Array = [1, 2, 3] // gryphon mute
 ````

-With performance in mind, mutablility is ignored: all `Arrays` are translated to `Lists`, and all `Dictionaries` are translated to `Maps`.
+With performance in mind, mutability is ignored: all `Arrays` are translated to `Lists`, and all `Dictionaries` are translated to `Maps`.

 Performance-critical code can also be written in platform-specific files (that aren't translated), which would allow access to low-level language features that may be unsupported by Gryphon.